What is peer recognition in general?

 When one of your employees completes a hard task or makes an achievement recognize their work immediately, and when you feel that one of your employees is stressed due to work and personal issues, give them some PTO and make them feel that they are irreplaceable in your team and value their work.
 This form of recognition will avoid burning out your employees and reduce the turnover rate of your team.
 You can use PTO management software to organize employees on PTO and make it easier for yourself and HR.

 8-The power of the leader’s words

-Employees want words of recognition and appreciation mainly from their bosses, you can give your employees words of recognition and appreciation on the smallest task.
-You don’t have to wait for them to make an accomplishment or a great achievement or make a gigantic deal to give them words of recognition.
-When you find your employees working extra time to finish their work appreciate them and tell them that they are doing a great job.
+Employees appreciate praise words from their bosses, you can give your employees words of appreciation on the smallest task.
+You don’t have to wait for them to make an accomplishment or a great achievement or make a gigantic deal.
+When you find your employees working extra time appreciate them and tell them that they are doing a great job.
 Every now and then you can order food to reward your employees for their efforts and appreciate them for what they do.

 9-Check the success rate of your recognition program

-You always have to upgrade your recognition program, so every once in a while measure the success rate and the results that your recognition program has reached.
+You always have to upgrade your recognition program, so every once in a while, measure the success rate that your recognition program has reached.
 The metrics that you need to measure are: how much peer recognition is sent and received, and how many active leaders are on the platform.
-If u notice that your employee’s engagement is not high enough you can think of better ways to make employees more engaged and encourage peer recognition.
+If you notice that your employee’s engagement is not high enough.
+You can think of better ways to make employees more engaged and encourage peer recognition.

-No matter the size of your team, if it was a large or small one, peer recognition can directly improve employee engagement, productivity, retention, and sense of belonging.
+No matter the size of your team, peer recognition can directly improve employee engagement, productivity, retention, and sense of belonging.
 Put in mind that peer recognition is essential to push your team a healthy push forward.